tommybananas/finale/docs/Milestones.md

   }
 ```

-The error object passed will be an EpilogueError.
+The error object passed will be an FinaleError.
 If the error is wrapping another error (for example a ValidationError
 from Sequelize) the original error can be found at `controllers.error.cause`

 ```javascript